hufangaj/startup/README.md

 For this deliverable I built the basic structure of what I would like my application to look like using HTML.

+- [x] **HTML pages** - Three Pages that 1 allows you to log in, 2 see the capsules you've created, and three add/create new capsules.
+- [x] **Links** - The login button automatically links to the capsules page that shows capsules that the user has already created.
+The 'Create New Capsule' button automatically links to the create capsules page, which allows you submit different files you could submit to your capsule.
+- [x] **Text** - each of the capsule descriptions are represented by text.
+- [x] **Images** - There is an image of a time capsule in every header of each page.
+- [x] **Login** - Login placeholder with a user name displayed
+- [x] **Database** - The files submitted in the create capsule page are stored in the capsule page.
+Also the username and passwords are stored in a database as well
+- [x] **WebSocket** - The time remaining and the unlocked capsules are shown in real time, counting down and notifying the user of an unlocked capsule.